ballerina-platform/module-ballerina-kubernetes/README.md

 |serviceType|Service type of the service|ClusterIP|

 ### @kubernetes:Ingress{}
-- Supported with ballerina listeners.
+- Supported with ballerina services and listeners.

 |**Annotation Name**|**Description**|**Default value**|
 |--|--|--|